bashgeek/icinga-multi-status/README.md

 ```
 - You will find the automatically generated API user here: `/etc/icinga2/conf.d/api-users.conf`
 - The default port of the Icinga 2 API is `5665`, so the URL to go with would be like: `https://myicingaserver.com:5665/`
-- If you use a self-signed certificate (like the one automatically created in the first step) you have to add it to Chrome's trusted store before it'll work in the plugin.
+- If you use a self-signed certificate (like the one automatically created in the first step) you have to add it to your browsers/OS trusted store before it'll work in the plugin.
 This can easily be done be visiting the API URL in a browser tab and accept the certificate.
 - If you run into any problems, please stick to the official [Icinga 2 API documentation](https://www.icinga.com/docs/icinga2/latest/doc/12-icinga2-api/)